-Taco soup is an easy, one-bowl version of everyone's favorite dinner: taco night.
-All of the ingredients simmer together to make a robust, flavorful soup that's especially good with a side of crispy tortilla chips.
-And with only one dirty pot and a few dirty soup bowls, it's totally carefree.
+This hearty soup is an easy, one-bowl version of everyone's favorite dinner: taco night.
+All of the ingredients simmer together to make a robust, flavorful bowl that's especially good with a side of crispy tortilla chips.
+And with only one dirty pot and a few dirty soup bowls, it's totally fuss-free.
 The typical ground beef is replaced with shredded turkey for a lighter meal—or you can replace it with cooked chicken, if that's what you have on hand.

-We love to make this soup after Thanksgiving, when we have leftover turkey to use up and we want to do as little cooking as possible.
+This is a great soup to make after Thanksgiving, when you have leftover turkey to use up and want to do as little cooking as possible.
 It's a great way to repurpose cooked, shredded breast or dark meat to create a totally different dish.
 No one will be complaining of leftover fatigue with this recipe.

 - 1 tablespoon canola (or grapeseed oil)

 - 1 (14 1/2-ounce) can diced tomatoes (with juice)

 - 1 (15-ounce) can pinto beans (rinsed and drained)

 - 1 avocado (diced)